oceanprotocol-archive/OEPs/11/archive/README.md.v1.0.md

 * **Data Availability**: To earn block rewards, providers MUST make assets available when requested.
 	* It is desired to have multiple providers for the same asset so that to guarantee data availability.
 	* When an asset is requested, one provider SHOULD be randomly chosen to transfer the asset.
-	* All providers MUST have the same probability to be chosen regardless of their stakes on the dataset.
+	* All providers MUST have the same probability to be chosen.
 	* They SHOULD receive equal block rewards if they have the same stakes.

-* **Token Curation Registry (TCR)**: TCR is a powerful mechanism to maintain the high quality of the asset in the curation proofs market.
+* **Token Curation Registry (TCR)**: TCR is a powerful mechanism to maintain the high quality of the asset in the curation market.
 	* Everyone can challenge any asset or user, which triggers a voting process.
-	* Participants in the curation proofs market can vote according to their own opinions.
+	* Participants in the curation market can vote according to their own opinions.
 	* Depends on the voting result, the asset or actor will be either kept in the marketplace or ejected from the system.